Home > Mac Data Recovery Tips

 MacBook Pro screen flickering

 When you use your Mac as usual, an unprecedented situation happens - your MacBook screen flickering, sometimes, with green lines on the Mac screen.
-Or, your Mac screen flickering black after an update.
+Or, your Mac screen flickering black after an update

 fix the MacBook Pro screen flickering issue

-How to fix MacBook Pro screen flickering
+How to fix MacBook screen flickering with lines or in full-screen

 Whether it is a MacBook with a retina screen or a non-retina screen, it may have flickering screen problems.
-The probable reasons are the incompatibilities or errors between the operating system and Graphics Processing Unit (GPU).

-Restart your MacBook Pro
+Restart your MacBook

 Since restarting your computer can fix some system-related issues, it is the prior solution that you can try.
 Sometimes, this easiest way can fix big trouble.